3dtof/DemoApplications/Common/baseline/README.txt

 Basic - (basic.h basic.cpp)

 	Example application-specific class that build on top of Grabber.
+Generally this module and the main.cpp is what should be customized.

 CvDisplay - (cvdisplay.h cvdisplay.cpp)